-We test our market index by compounding this open to close returns from minutes with the close to open return from a FACTSET database and compare it to a Russell 1000 ETF close to close return to assert its closeness to the R1000 ETF fluctuations.
+We end up with intraday minute values for our R1000 reference index, which will the basis to compute our beta market factor and compute our abnormal returns.

 3.3 Model parameters calibration

 Our normal return model parameters are estimated based on a complete minute-level return time series without including the event windows for each R1000 stock.